mubashirsidiki/Traversaal-x-Optimized-AI-Hackathon/README.md

 🔗 **View Logs**: [silverline-13-51-250-75.nip.io/gen-log](https://silverline-13-51-250-75.nip.io/gen-log)

-Why are we showing logs?
+**Why are we showing logs?**
 Because everything powering Silverline is **custom-engineered**—especially the voice interface.
 Unlike plug-and-play wrappers (like Vapi), **Silverline handles OpenAI's real-time streaming API directly via WebSockets**.

+The log viewer is designed to show **only AI Backend logs**, with the drop-down default set to "AI Backend" because the entire logic of real-time communication is handled there.
+Although other backend options are available as drop-down choices, they are not active, as the focus is demonstrating the AI handling of events.

 These logs showcase:
-- Event-driven handling of user voice
+- Event-driven handling of user voice input
-- WebSocket message orchestration
+- Orchestration of WebSocket messages
-- Prompting, streaming, and edge-case recovery
+- Prompting, streaming, and robust edge-case recovery
-- Asynchronous performance with robust logging
+- Asynchronous performance with detailed logging

-It's a demonstration of what's possible when you go **beyond wrappers** and build deeply integrated voice intelligence.
+It’s a demonstration of the benefits of building a deeply integrated voice intelligence system from the ground up.

 ---